 Why We Copy What Others Do

 Social scientists and psychologists have been studying the bandwagon effect for decades.
 It explains fads, crazes and even the behavior of soldiers who rush into battle, despite the extreme risks.
-When we observe others taking some action, we often put aside our logical minds and let our fast-thinking emotional brain take over.
 We follow the crowd.
-That’s why social proof techniques work.
-In online marketing, this phenomenon can be used in many ways:
+That’s why social proof influences consumer decisions.
+Today, Neuromarketing further explores this bias’ impact on marketing in many ways:

 Jump on the Bandwagon to Draw a Crowd

 In old-time circus parades, the lively music and colorful images on the bandwagon were important in attracting an eager audience for the performance.
 Online, people will follow the crowd to your business, too, but you must create a virtual crowd they can envision.
 Through crowd-sourced content and references to your popularity, you can stimulate the bandwagon effect in your internet marketing.
 Need help?
-Our neuromarketing firm can show you a wide range of proven strategies.
+Our Neuromarketing firm can show you a wide range of proven ways to stimulate sales.